Skip to content

 To project the graph alignments to a genome alignement, vg surject can be used :

 By default, vg surject will project the alignments onto reference genomes only.
-In our case, we will provide the IPO323 path name to force the projection onto it.
+In our case, we will provide the IPO323 path name to force the projection onto it, in order to do that we use the vg path with the index .xg as a reference.

 # PGGB graph